-French Etiquette Tips: When you visit France it is handy to know some of the sometimes quite formal rules about manners and etiquette practiced by the French.
+French Etiquette Tips: When you visit France it is handy to know some of the sometimes quite formal seeming rules about manners and etiquette practiced by the French.
 Not only will it be appreciated by your French hosts and those you interact with but it may increase your chances of getting a good service for instance in hotels and restaurants.

 Greetings are most important!
 Always say “bonjour” (hello) to begin any interaction and wait for the individual to respond.
 Although “bonjour is satisfactory”, a good practice is to say “bonjour Madame” or “bonjour Monsieur”, depending on the situation.
 In many shops in rural areas if you don’t say “bonjour” to the shop staff on entering it is considered very bad form.

 It doesn’t matter if your French is not fluent – your efforts will be appreciated.